 Select the foreground and background

-Step 5: To tell the Autofocus app about the area which we need to focus on, we select the first tool also called focus selector or foreground selector.
+Step 5: To tell the Afterfocus app about the area which we need to focus on, we select the first tool also called focus selector or foreground selector.

 If you have drawn wrong lines then you can use the eraser tool to erase them.
 Use two fingers for pinch-zoom to select the area at the edges.

-Once you selected both the areas, tap on NEXT button given at above of the app.
+Once you selected both the areas, tap on the NEXT button is given above of the app.

 Step 7: Finally, we have separated the focus area and background area.
 Now, its time to add some effects.